 without this mix, my friend, we wouldn't have a book.

 I began this site in 2005 and have worked on it with long breaks, the longest from 2009 .
 I am a non-specialist, an amateur, in Persian.
 My hopes are that many will use this site as another resource for learning Persian, as I did early on when I started reading Khayyaam.
-I continue to update ExploringKhayyaam.
-The FitzGerald stanzas, 21-40, now need an overhaul, and once done, say, around Christmas, 2016, a major revision will be completed.
-As always, I welcome your comments and questions.
+I will continue to update ExploringKhayyaam.
+The FitzGerald stanzas, 30-40, now need an overhaul, and once done, say, in early 2017 or late 2016, a major revision will be completed.

 It seemed important to romanize the Persian and to do so as simply as possible for site visitors.
 I thought it less confusing for the viewer if I avoided diacriticals or characters, and right up front visitors will note the spelling "Khayyaam" for خیام (final syllable is a"long" a> â and this â will be written aa).
 Note also that the Persian consonant ع (eyn) is represented by ‘ as in ‘omr, "life", Persian, عُمر .